Liquid Crystal Titan Resource Hub

 To remove residual resin from printed parts and platforms, they will need to be cleaned.
 Photocentric recommends using the Photocentric Wash XL.

-Once a build is complete, it is better to leave the platform over the vat to drain the excess resin.
+Once a build is complete, it is better to leave the platform over the vat for a few minutes to drain the excess resin.

 When removing the platform from the printer eye protection, gloves and safety shoes should be worn.